radleta/web/docs/_resume/_source/full.md

 **Lead Programmer**
 March 1999 – April 2001

-- Headed the installation and technical troubleshooting for the organization’s MS Windows-based infrastructure.
+- Headed the installation and technical troubleshooting for the organization's MS Windows-based infrastructure.
 - Orchestrated the design, development, and launch of multiple web projects, leveraging technologies such as HTML, PHP, ASP, Postgre SQL, VBScript, Microsoft Access, and JavaScript.
 - Established and maintained several relational databases hosted on a Linux-based Apache server utilizing Postgre SQL.
 - Pioneered web interface and design aesthetics with Corel Graphics Suite 9, ensuring user-friendly and visually appealing experiences.